paulvmking/Wanderers-Way/README.md

   - It's value is maintained from that as the main revenue will come from **advertising** and sharing with 3rd parties but for the **user** it presents as a free to use travel organiser with ease of use(costs will come in the form of booking fees in future).

+ 10. **As a returning user I want news and other useful content to entice me to return.**
+  - Useful information is contained on the **Destination page** with valuable information to any holiday maker or traveller.
+  - Due to the layout/construction of the site this information can be updated and expanded upon very easily.

 ## Usability

 - I shared the website with friends and family and received feedback from them stating the site was eay to use,